yohoushi/yohoushi/README.md

 When `stop` command does not work well, please try to `start` yohoushi and send `stop` again.
 Yohoushi is using a process management gem named `god`, but I am experiencing with this trouble sometimes.
-I am strggling to fix this problem, and I will send a pull request to `god` when I find a solution for this.
+I will send a pull request to `god` if I find a solution for this.

-## Deployment instructions